Code of Conduct

 CC.
 Tobacco/Nicotine and/or Smoking Related Products: Tobacco/nicotine or tobacco/nicotine-related products are defined as any cigarette, cigar, pipe, bidi, clove cigarette, E-cigarettes, personal vaporizers, cartridges, pods, or any other smoking product and related paraphernalia as well as spit tobacco, dip, chew, and snuff, and any other spit tobacco product in any form.

 DD.
-Violent Act: A term that includes, but is not limited to, kicking, hitting, biting, punching, scratching or other aggression toward another person.
+Violent Act: A term that includes, but is not limited to, aggression towards another person with the intent to cause harm through kicking, hitting, biting, punching, scratching or other aggressive behavior.

 X. Weapon: A firearm as defined in 18 USC §921 for purposes of the Gun-Free Schools Act.
 It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or other device, instrument, material or substance that can cause physical injury or death when used to cause physical injury or death.